searlelab/JavaPot/README.md

 # JavaPot

 JavaPot is a Java clone of Dr. Will Fondrie's mokapot main code path for Percolator-style semisupervised peptide detection.
 It focuses on deterministic, high-throughput rescoring of tab-delimited PIN files while maintaining close algorithmic behavior to mokapot/Percolator.
-It also borrows certain features directly from Percolator, such as mixmax mode and PEP estimation.
+It also borrows certain features directly from Percolator, such as mixmax mode, PEP estimation with splines, and a more robust cross-validation approach.

 ## Capabilities
 - Percolator-style semisupervised learning with a linear support vector machine classifier.